lct12/random_code/README.md

 2. `convertNumbers.py` converts a list containing words and numbers to one that is words and numerals
 3. `neuralNetworks.py` trains a Word2Vec neural network on documents that you provide
 4. `output_gsheets.py` outputs a pandas dataframe into a google spreadsheet (see below for setup instructions)
-5. `preprocess_counter_code.py` preprocesses raw documents (removing stopwords, lemmatisation, etc.) and creates a counter of the words
+5. `preprocess_counter_code.py` preprocesses raw documents (removing stopwords, lemmatisation, etc.) and creates a Counter of the words
-6. `return_dict.py` returns a nested dictionary to a query rather than a pandas df
+6. `return_dict.py` returns a nested dictionary rather than a pandas df to a query
 7. `to_excel_multiple_sheets.py` exports multiple dataframes to the same excel file
 8. `sqlUploadDF.py` uses pandas' to_sql function to upload dataframes to SQL
 9. `create_sql_list.py` turns a normal list into a string representing a SQL list ['a','b','c'] to ('a', 'b', 'c')